 - Red wine or grape juice: Grape juice can be used instead of red wine.
 Since the two have similar flavor profiles, grape juice can be substituted 1:1.
 I've also had success with using ¼ cup red wine vinegar and ¼ cup water.

-- Peel and dice potatoes.
-Place potatoes into a large pot of water and boil until tender.
+Step 1: Peel and dice potatoes.
+Place potatoes into a large pot of boiling water and boil 15-20 minutes or until tender.

-3. In a large frying pan, over medium heat, cook meat, onion, garlic, and salt and pepper until meat is browned.
+Step 3: In a cast iron skillet, over medium heat, cook meat, onion, garlic, and salt and pepper until meat is browned.

-6. Add shredded cheese on top and bake.
+Step 6: Add shredded cheese on top and bake for 20 minutes at 350° F.

 💭 FAQs

-Shepherd's pie can be stored in an airtight container in the fridge for up to 5 days.
+Cottage pie can be stored in an airtight container in the fridge for up to 4 days.

 📋 Recipe